We are a research-informed Social & Emotional Learning (SEL) program designed to minimize aggression on campus and online.

 Our Reinforced Lessons

-Each SQUABBLES lesson has been scripted to target the root cause of aggression: Low Frustration Tolerance.
+Each SQUABBLES presentation has been scripted to target the root cause of aggression: Low Frustration Tolerance.
 We have therefore worked hard to cure students of their victim mentality by building up their emotional resilience to everyday non-criminal aggressions (squabbles).
 This is why all of our video training series in our growing library of lessons reinforce the following ten lessons:

 Are you hurt?